Capital punishment in Guinea-Bissau

 Capital punishment was abolished in Guinea-Bissau in 1993.
-It last executed in 1986.
+The country carried out its last execution in 1986.
 In February 1993, the National People's Assembly (Guinea-Bissau) passed an amendment to the constitution which abolished the death penalty for aggravated murder and treason.

 Guinea-Bissau signed the Second Optional Protocol to the International Covenant on Civil and Political Rights on 12 Sep 2000, and ratified it on 24 Sep 2013.